Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 US + Hard Mode/Hard Mode Notes
 -All equips can not nullifiy elements.
 -The special Faust through the hotkey will grant Armor of Legend and Legend Casque after 40 battles.
+-Burn Stacks has a maximum stacks based on Dragoon Level.
+ You can currently check burnstacks by opening the Spell Menu and checking the multiplier.
+ You can press the hotkey again to not use the stacks if you are just checking.
+ Dragoon Lv1 -  3 Burn Stacks Max
+ Dragoon Lv2 -  6 Burn Stacks Max
+ Dragoon Lv3 -  9 Burn Stacks Max
+ Dragoon Lv4 - 12 Burn Stacks Max
+ Dragoon Lv5 - 12 Burn Stacks Max